Sv443/BetterYTM/contributing.md

 - **`pnpm run node-ts -- <path>`**
   Runs the TypeScript file at the given path using the regular node binary and the [ts-node ESM loader.](https://www.npmjs.com/package/ts-node#node-flags-and-other-tools)
   Also enables source map support and disables experimental warnings.
+- **`pnpm run dep-cruise`**
+  Runs dependency-cruiser to show problems with the dependency tree like circular, missing or orphaned dependencies.
+- **`pnpm run dep-graph`**
+  Generates a dependency graph of the project, visually showing the dependencies between files and problems with the dependency tree.

 > [!NOTE]
 >